HomeSTM32STM32 ADC SeriesSTM32 ADC Part 1 – Single Channel Polling Mode

 End of Conversion Section

-The end of conversion flag (EOC) defines that the conversion is finished and the data is ready to be processed.
-We can control whether this flag should set after each channel is converted, or after a sequence of channels are converted (in case of multiple channels).
+The end of conversion flag (EOC) shows that the conversion is finished and the data is ready to be processed.
+We can choose whether this flag sets after each channel is converted or only after a sequence of channels is converted in the case of multiple channels.

 Since we are using a single channel in this tutorial, either of the options are fine.
 But you need to be careful while using the multiple channels.
 This flag should be configured as according to how you want to the process the data.
 For example, if you are converting 10 channels and set the EOC for each channel, the interrupt will trigger 10 times for each sequence.

-Below is the image showing the clock configuration for STM32H750.
+The image below shows the clock configuration for ADC in STM32H750.

 Below is the image showing the ADC configuration.